databendlabs/databend-docs/docs/en/sql-reference/10-sql-commands/00-ddl/01-table/10-ddl-create-table-external-location.md

 sidebar_position: 2
 ---

 The `CREATE TABLE ...
-CONNECTION = (...)` statement creates a table and specifies an S3 bucket for data storage instead of using the default local storage.
+CONNECTION = (...)` statement creates a table and specifies an S3-compatible storage bucket for data storage instead of using the default local storage.

-Then the fuse table engine table will be stored in the specified S3 bucket.
+Then the fuse table engine table will be stored in the specified S3-compatible bucket.

 ## Benefits